grygy/pv217-microservices-materials/02/README.md

 ### 1. Implement FlightService

-In `FlightService.class` implement all the methods based on provided javadoc.
+In `FlightService.java` implement all the methods based on provided javadoc.
 You can also use included tests to help you what is expected.

 ### 2. Implement GET endpoint

-In `FlightResource.class` implement `GET` endpoint for retrieving all flights.
+In `FlightResource.java` implement `GET` endpoint for retrieving all flights.
 The endpoint should return all flights.

 #### 2.1.
 Try it